cbirdlab/dDocentHPC/README.md

 		iii.
 Are there poorly mapped reads in the BAM that are causing erroneous variant calls in the VCF.

-6. Check out [fltrVCF](https://github.com/cbirdlab/fltrVCF) to continue processing the VCF file.
+6. Consider using [fltrVCF](https://github.com/cbirdlab/fltrVCF) to continue processing the VCF file.

 ---